solliancenet/MCW-Managed-open-source-databases-on-Azure/Hands-on lab/HOL step-by step - Visualizing real-time data with Azure Database for PostgreSQL Hyperscale.md

     );
     CREATE UNIQUE INDEX rollup_events_1hr_unique_idx ON rollup_events_1hr(customer_id,event_type,country,browser,hour);
     SELECT create_distributed_table('rollup_events_1hr','customer_id');

+    --shard the events table as well
+    SELECT create_distributed_table('events','customer_id');
    ```

+   > Note that we are sharding each of the tables on the `customer_id` column.
+This is done by calling the `create_distributed_table` function.
+When you run this function, Citus inserts metadata marking the table as distributed and creates shards on the worker nodes.
+Then incoming data into these tables is routed to the right node based on customer id.
+Because we are sharding on the same ID for our raw events table and rollup tables, our data stored in both types of table are automatically co-located for us by Citus.

 3. Press F5 to execute the query, or select the **Execute** button on the toolbar above.